arts-link/arts-link.com/content/about/nerds.md

 +++
-title = 'Just for you Nerds'
-date = 2024-01-18T14:15:12-08:00
+title = 'The technical Details - Just for you Nerds' date = 2024-01-18T14:15:12-08:00
 # draft = false

 +++

 Part of the reason I built arts-link.com is I know artists want to maintain control over their work.
 They may not know how to express this, but privacy and control over their own content is a top concern for many artists.
 We created features of this platform that fit that mold.